Home » By Course » Desserts » Easy No-Bake Biscoff Cheesecake

 How to Serve Biscoff Cheesecake

+Serve your Lotus Biscoff cheesecake well-chilled for the cleanest cuts and the best texture.
 It goes great with both warm and cold coffee or tea.
 Pair it with fresh berries, caramel-dipped apples, or cinnamon palmiers.
-For the holidays, serve with eggnog martini, mulled wine, or peppermint hot chocolate for a cozy seasonal treat.
+For the holidays, serve with eggnog martini, mulled wine, or peppermint hot chocolate.

 More Special Occasion Desserts To Try